 - Lunch.
 Periodically cook a large batch of beans.
 Freeze in bags and thaw to cook 3-4 days of servings.
 Spinach salad never gets old when you combine enough ingredients.

 - Dinner.
 Lean meat and frozen veggies come prepared a lot of ways.

 - Your Food Administration Plan.
 I have purchased glass airtight food containers from Sam’s Club.
 Only glass will clean completely, and with a silicone top, you have a winning combination to keep your food as fresh as possible.

 THE FITNESS REGIME

 USE THE BEST SCIENCE TO GUIDE YOUR PRACTICE

-There’s been quite a bit of research done, and the evidence is that you do not need to spend a lot of time working out.
+There’s been quite a bit of research done and the evidence it is in that you do not need to spend a lot of time working out.
 You can complete just about any fitness activity using a method known as interval training.
-Just learn to search on Youtube.
+Just learn to search on Youtube